Growing with Data and AI 2010-2019

 📍 Refocusing on U.S. Projects and Prediction-Oriented Models

-Drawing Alex LiuIn 2009, due to family needs and other factors, I stepped back from international travel and withdrew from overseas projects to concentrate on U.S.-based work.
+In 2009, due to family needs and other factors, I stepped back from international travel and withdrew from overseas projects to concentrate on U.S.-based work.
 I used this inflection point to serve a smaller set of organizations more deeply, integrating organizational logic into my models and refining predictive methods to improve forecast accuracy and project success rates.

-Some colleagues initially questioned this shift, but I explained that my expertise—methods, processes, and technologies of data analysis—was always meant to help projects succeed, especially organization-wide initiatives.
+Some colleagues initially questioned this shift, but I explained that my expertise— methods, processes, and technologies of data analysis—was always meant to help projects succeed, especially organization-wide initiatives.
 In fact, improving predictive accuracy and project success is a common aim across civilizations’ methodological advances—often reaching beyond the narrow modern-science paradigm—and a profoundly meaningful pursuit.

 🧠 4E-Infused Modeling: Organizational Logic, Latents, and Faster ML

-By incorporating organizational operations, latent variables (including faith and spiritual factors), and a 4E-based statistical-learning framework, my models often achieved greater accuracy and faster deployment than conventional approaches.
+By incorporating organizational operations, latent variables, including faith and spiritual factors, and a 4E-based statistical-learning framework, my models often achieved greater accuracy and faster deployment than conventional approaches.

-Best Predictive Accuracy with 4Es MLIn 2007–2008, I tested several risk models for a major U.S. bank with promising results, reinforcing my resolve to focus on enterprise applications.
+In 2007–2008, I tested several risk models for a major U.S. bank with promising results, reinforcing my resolve to focus on enterprise applications.
 I resigned from adjunct teaching positions to dedicate myself fully to non-academic projects.
-Yet, as data science and AI began to surge, collaborations with Stanford, USC, and others actually increased—and during this period I continued to supervise a few doctoral projects on spiritual capital.

 🚀 “Data Scientist” in the Wild: Ingram Micro, Davenport, and Early Momentum